New & Used Toyota Land Cruiser: In Depth

 GET A FREE PRICE QUOTE

-The Toyota Land Cruiser is the biggest, most rugged, and most luxurious SUV in the Toyota range.
+The Toyota Land Cruiser is the biggest, most rugged, and most luxurious SUV in the Toyota lineup.
 It’s an icon for the Toyota brand, and the newest generation of Land Cruiser aligns with the badge’s trail-proven history.
-It competes with the Mercedes-Benz GL-Class and the Range Rover Sport.
+It competes with the Mercedes GL-Class and the Range Rover Sport.

 For the latest on this big, off-road-oriented SUV, see our full review of the 2014 Toyota Land Cruiser.